Seven Periods with Mr Gormsby: Filming and broadcasting

-The series ran for two seasons; the first was broadcast in 2005 on TV ONE in New Zealand and the ABC TV in Australia.
+The series ran for two seasons; the first was broadcast in 2005 on TV ONE in New Zealand and ABC TV in Australia.
 The second series was shown in New Zealand in 2006 and in Australia, on ABC2, April 2008.
 DVDs of the series were sold in Australia through the ABC Shop.
 The series was nominated for Best Script and Best Comedy in the 2006 NZ Screen Awards.

 The program was filmed at two schools in the suburbs of Lower Hutt: the first season at Wainuiomata College and the second at Petone College.

 The first season's school's original location is now occupied by Wainuiomata Little Theatre.